MDI Biological Laboratory President Elected to German Academy of Sciences

 Haller was elected for his leadership roles at these institutions, as well as at the Benjamin Franklin University Hospital of the Humboldt University and the Free University of Berlin (now Charité – Universitätsmedizin Berlin) and at the Max Delbrück Center for Molecular Medicine, also in Berlin.
 His credentials also include developing a model curriculum as dean of medical education at MMH.

-He was also recognized by the academy for his research in nephrology, which focuses on the role of the microvasculature in chronic kidney disease (CDK) and hypertension, as well as its role in diabetic kidney disease.
-Such research could lead to new therapeutic agents or diagnostic tools for the treatment of CDK, which represents a large and growing health care burden in the United States and the world.
+He was also recognized by the academy for his research in nephrology, which focuses on the role of the microvasculature in chronic kidney disease (CKD) and hypertension, as well as its role in diabetic kidney disease.
+Such research could lead to new therapeutic agents or diagnostic tools for the treatment of CKD, which represents a large and growing health care burden in the United States and the world.

 Haller’s research on kidney disease reflects the MDI Biological Laboratory’s historical focus on kidney physiology, a field in which it is renowned for its contributions.
 In keeping with the laboratory’s current research focus on regeneration and aging, he is also seeking to understand the molecular mechanisms underlying kidney regeneration with the goal of developing human replacement kidney tissue.